MicrosoftDocs/visualstudio-docs/docs/python/installing-python-support-in-visual-studio.md

 - [Visual Studio 2015](#visual-studio-2015)
 - [Visual Studio 2013 and earlier](#visual-studio-2013-and-earlier)

-For Visual Studio 2015 and earlier you also need to separately [install a Python interpreter](installing-python-interpreters.md) of your choice (Python  3.5 and earlier; 3.6+ is not supported and generates a message like **Unsupported Python version 3.6**).
+For Visual Studio 2015 and earlier you also need to separately [install a Python interpreter](installing-python-interpreters.md) of your choice (Python  3.5 and earlier; 3.6+ is not supported in Visual Studio 2015 and generates a message like **Unsupported Python version 3.6**).
 The same page also contains instructions for adding an existing Python interpreter to Visual Studio 2017.

 To quickly test Python support after following the installation steps, open the **Python Interactive** window by pressing **Alt**+**I** and entering `2+2`.
 If you don't see the output of `4`, recheck your steps.